Will.i.am: 2009–2016: Black Eyed Peas reformation, The E.N.D, The Beginning, and #willpower

-In March 2009, will.i.am announced plans for the Black Eyed Peas to return, and within months their comeback single, "Boom Boom Pow", had reached number 1 on the UK Singles Chart and Billboard Hot 100.
-They went on to have three number 1 singles before releasing their comeback album, The E.N.D.
+In March 2009, will.i.am announced plans for the Black Eyed Peas to return; within months, their comeback single, "Boom Boom Pow", had reached number 1 on the UK Singles Chart and Billboard Hot 100.
+They went on to have three number 1 singles before releasing their comeback album, The E.N.D..
 The album's success warranted a second comeback album, The Beginning, released in November 2010.
 The album spawned another three hit singles, but the band soon announced plans they were to break again, following the conclusion of their world tour.
 In 2009, will.i.am worked with rappers Flo Rida and Akon for Flo's second studio album, R.O.O.T.S., and recorded four tracks with Girls Aloud member Cheryl for her debut solo album 3 Words.
 He also worked with Rihanna on her fourth studio album, Rated R, for a track called "Photographs".
 In February 2010, he wrote and produced the single "OMG" by Usher, which appeared on Usher's seventh studio album, Raymond vs. Raymond.
 In a YouTube video posted by YGLifeOfficial on March 15, 2010, will.i.am expressed his desire to work with Korean K-pop girl group 2NE1, and help them achieve international success.
 Will has recorded a collaboration with Britney Spears, "Big Fat Bass", which features on her seventh studio album, Femme Fatale.